 Restore is not a crisis intervention service.
 If you are in a mental health crisis your Adult Mental Health Team should be your first contact.
-If not registered with them contact your GP or the new 24/7 mental health helplines in Oxfordshire and Buckinghamshire.
-The number for adults is 01865 904997.
-For children and young people the number is 01865 904998.
+If not registered with them contact your GP or NHS 111 – with local mental health advisors from Oxford Health NHS Foundation Trust staffing a dedicated team of experts on hand to support people with their mental health.

 If you are feeling particularly low or anxious, you can call the Samaritans for free at 116 123, and they will listen to you and support you.